 Total course load: 5 × 28 = 140 hours

-• Time spent preparing discussion questions for class: 12 hours.
+• Time spent preparing oral presentation = 12 hours.

 The course makes use of Blackboard All communication will take place via Blackboard, additional information about the course will be available via Blackboard, and assignments must be handed in via Blackboard.